Ovid/zen-of-test-suites/README.md

 failures admitted that he didn't understand some of them and with longer test suites that routinely fail, more failures tend to crop up.
 Developers conditioned to accept failures tend not to notice them.
-They kick off the test suite, run and grab some coffee and later glance over results to see if they look reasonable (that's assuming they run all of the tests, something which often stops happening at this point).
+They kick off the test suite, run and grab some coffee and later glance over the results to see if they look reasonable (that's assuming they run all of the tests, something which often stops happening at this point).
 What's worse, continuous integration tools are often built to accomodate this.
 From the Jenkin's [xUnit Plugin